microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/New-MgSecurityHostSecurityProfile.md

 # New-MgSecurityHostSecurityProfile

 ## SYNOPSIS
-Create new navigation property to hostSecurityProfiles for Security
+Create new navigation property to hostSecurityProfiles for security

 ## SYNTAX